Lukbyk/-SalesforceHub-Blog/artykuly/20250831_salesforce-excel-comparison.md

 ## What You'll Learn

 By the end of this article, you'll understand:

-    - How Salesforce's data structure mirrors Excel's familiar layout
+* How Salesforce's data structure mirrors Excel's familiar layout
-    - Why understanding this architecture makes you more effective at your job
+* Why understanding this architecture makes you more effective at your job
-    - The key differences that make Salesforce more powerful than spreadsheets
+* The key differences that make Salesforce more powerful than spreadsheets
-    - How to use this knowledge when building reports and describing requirements
+* How to use this knowledge when building reports and describing requirements
+* Understanding Salesforce Architecture

 ## Understanding Salesforce Architecture

 ### What Is Salesforce's Data Model?

 At its core, Salesforce is a database—but thinking of it as one big Excel workbook makes it much more approachable.
 Every piece of information you see in Salesforce lives in a structured, organized system that follows the same logic as your spreadsheets.

-### Why It Matters

 Understanding how Salesforce is built helps you in three critical ways:

-**1. Daily Work Efficiency**
+1. **Daily Work Efficiency**
    When creating reports, you'll know exactly where to find data and how different pieces of information connect.
 No more guessing which report type to use!

-**2. Clearer Communication**
+2. **Clearer Communication**
    Product owners and administrators will understand you better when you can articulate requirements using structural concepts.
 "I need a date field on Opportunities" is much clearer than "I need to track when things happen."

-**3. Better Problem-Solving**
+3. **Better Problem-Solving**
    When something doesn't work as expected, understanding the structure helps you troubleshoot or explain the issue to support.

-### Key Components
+## The Excel-to-Salesforce Translation

 Think of it this way: